shehir12/ms-fitnote-controller/README.md

         "accepted":true
     }

-* _true_ : declare ok, package, send to RabbitMQ and clear session
+* _true_ : declare ok, package, send to SNS and clear session
 * _false_ : declare not ok, log, clear the session and return

 Returns:-